 \subsection{Inefficiency of Dynamo in SANE/RIAF}

 We threaded the initial geometrically semi-thick disk ($H/R\approx 0.2$) with small magnetic field loops of alternating polarity and attained a quasi-stationary weakly magnetized RIAF (SANE; see Fig. \ref{fig:jnet_mad_param}), that does not remember the initial field geometry (see sections \ref{sect:flow_evo_riaf} and \ref{sect:sane_or_mad}).
-An MRI dynamo is responsible for generating and sustaining magnetic fields (both small scale and large-scale) in the quasi-stationary RIAF (\citealt{Hawley2013,Hogg2018}).
+An MRI dynamo is responsible for generating and sustaining magnetic fields (both small-scale and large-scale) in the quasi-stationary RIAF (\citealt{Hawley2013,Hogg2018}).
 A large-scale dynamo does operate (\citealt{Dhang2019}) and generate large-scale magnetic fields in the weakly magnetized RIAF (see last two panels of Fig. \ref{fig:flow_evo}), but not efficient enough to produce strong magnetic fields that can convert a SANE to MAD.
-This result aligns with earlier works which found dynamo action in a SANE RIAF does not lead to the jet formation (\citealt{Beckwith2008,Narayan2012}).
-This inefficiency is likely to be attributed to insufficient poloidal field generation (weak $\alpha$-effect) and strong turbulent pumping which transports large scale magnetic field radially outward in a RIAF(\citealt{Dhang2020}).
+This result aligns with earlier works which found dynamo action in a SANE RIAF does not lead to jet formation (\citealt{Beckwith2008,Narayan2012}).
+Earlier works (\citealt{Hogg2018, Dhang2020}) with different numerical set-ups investigating MRI dynamo lead to the conclusion that dynamo action is weak in a geometrically thick RIAF.
+Hence it is likely that the inefficiency of jet formation is likely to be attributed to insufficient poloidal field generation (weak $\alpha$-effect) and strong turbulent pumping which transports large-scale magnetic field radially outward in a RIAF(\citealt{Dhang2020}).

 Recently, \citet{Liska2020} reported that when starting the simulation with an unusually strong ($\beta \approx 5$) and coherent toroidal magnetic field, the MAD state can be achieved at late times.
-They argued that an MRI dynamo can produce strong poloidal field loops of size $H \propto R$ from the very strong and coherent initial toroidal field.
+They argued that an MRI dynamo could produce strong poloidal field loops of size $H \propto R$ from the very strong and coherent initial toroidal field.
 The further the creation location is, the bigger the loops are.
 Most of the loops move outward, while a few `lucky' loops created at large radii are somehow arrested and stretched inward and lead to the MAD state.
-However, how the accretion disk can possess such a coherent initial toroidal field of the same polarity spanning several decades in radii at first place remains questionable.
+However, how the accretion disk can possess such a coherent initial toroidal field of the same polarity spanning several decades in radii at the first place remains questionable.